 Slavery and Human Trafficking Statement

 We are committed to improving our practices to combat slavery and human trafficking.
-As part of our commitment to this, we are embedding preventative steps into all aspects of our businesses.
+As part of our commitment to this, we have embedded preventative steps into all aspects of our businesses.

 Our business and Organisation’s Structure